 The Wilkes-Barre Area Career and Technical Center (WBACTC) School of Practical Nursing is committed to providing a work and school environment free of unlawful harassment, violence or discrimination.
-In furtherance of this commitment, a mandatory Sexual Harassment/Violence and Prevention Training and prevention and awareness programs are scheduled regularly for students and employees.
 School policy prohibits harassment or discrimination based on race, religion, creed, color, national origin, ancestry, sex (including pregnancy, childbirth or related medical conditions), military or veteran status, physical or mental disability, medical condition, marital status, age, sexual orientation, gender, gender identity or expression, genetic information or any other basis protected by the federal, state or local law.
 Additionally, in accordance with Title IX of the Education Amendments of 1972, the School prohibits discrimination based on sex, which includes sexual harassment and sexual violence, and the School has jurisdiction over Title IX complaints.